 Coincidentally, The Long Kiss Goodnight has a similar scene involving a knife pinning a cricket to a log.
 More coincidentally, Samuel L. Jackson is a huge fan of H.K. cinema.
 God of Gamblers inspired the running gag in Pulp Fiction where something bad happens every time that a character goes to the lavatory.
 Sam Raimi is also a huge fan of H.K. films, just like his friend/producer Robert Tapert.
 The latter was responsible for the Xena TV series where Sam insert gimmicks from H.K. movies.
 To green-light the show, they showed shots from Once Upon a Time in China, Swordsman II, The Legend of Fong Sai-Yuk and The Bride with White Hair.
 The final fight in Broken Arrow (an Arrow episode) reminds me of Winner Takes All (a similar suit) and Twin Dragons (a similar motive).

-It might not come off as much of a surprise if one was to find out that the idea featured in Spider-Man of having a protagonist discreetly elevated above an antagonist whilst the former is bleeding (and whose blood drops whilst the latter senses something is amiss after it drops) came from In The Line of Duty IV, whose bomb-reflected-in-the-pool gag was revisited by in M:I 2.
-Raimi also tipped his hat to Zu: Warriors of the Magic Mountain for being a major influence on his work.
+It might not come off as much of a surprise if one was to find out that the idea showcased in Spider-Man of having a protagonist discreetly elevated above an antagonist whilst the former is bleeding (and whose blood drops whilst the latter senses something is amiss after it drops) came from In The Line of Duty IV, whose bomb-reflected-in-the-pool gag was revisited by in M:I 2.
+Raimi also tipped his hat to Zu: Warriors from the Magic Mountain for being a major influence on his work.